FAQ

 11. What will I learn from the workshops?

-12. Is TGL a non-profit?
+12. Is The Giving Lens a non-profit?

-13. Is TGL a Faith-Based Organization?
+13. Is TGL a Faith-Based Organziation

-14. What is Your Refund Policy?
+15. What is your Refund Policy?